 Easy.
 Santa Claus is a jolly ol' soul.
 His only requirement to leave gifts is that children are nice and not naughty.

 He doesn't discriminate based on gender, ethnicity, heritage, religion, or any other factor.
-He loves all children and the only houses he does not visit are the one's with parents who do not invite him in.
+He loves all children and the only houses he doesn't visit are the one's with parents who don't invite him in.

 Truth be told, the stirrings of doubt about the existence of Santa Claus in young children's minds sometimes comes when they notice an abundance of gifts labeled "From Santa" in mommies' and daddies' handwriting.